QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 * `type(edge) == 'name'`: test if an edge got this name
 * you can write an edge in the WHERE like you did in the match

-The match can help you simply complex where, so don't hesitate to use it, as follows
+The match can help you simplify complex where clauses, so don't hesitate to use it, as follows

 ```cypher
 // released after 2000